 Zinc helps in reducing stress and improving the mood of an individual

 Zinc has been found to reduce stress in individuals.
-Consumption of the mineral refreshes brain cells and thus affects the behavior of an individual.
-The mineral increases brain-derived neurotrophic factor which is common in individuals that do not suffer from depression
+Consumption of the mineral refreshes brain cells and thus affects the behaviour of an individual.
+The mineral increases brain-derived neurotrophic factor, which is common in individuals who do not suffer from depression

 Zinc promotes body growth

 Among the essential benefits of the consumption of Zinc is body growth.
 Zinc contributes heavily to the development of most body organs in children.
-Mothers are told to make sure that the foods they feed or consume have zinc for the child to grow and become healthy.
-Children that eat zinc-endowed foods have been found to grow in height and weight in comparison to those who do not consume the mineral.
-As one grows older consumption of zinc supplements makes sure that the body remains strong and functions properly (Maywald, 2015).
+Mothers are told to make sure that the foods they feed or consume have zinc so that the child can grow and become healthy.
+Children who eat zinc-endowed foods have been found to grow in height and weight in comparison to those who do not consume the mineral.
+As one grows older, the consumption of zinc supplements ensures that the body remains strong and functions properly (Maywald, 2015).

 Protection of body organs such as the liver and kidneys

 The liver and kidneys are well protected by enzymes released through the consumption of Zinc.
-Consumption of the mineral ensures that related complications within the body get reduced significantly.
-Zinc encourages the production of hormones by the organs that contributed to the development of reproductive organs.
+Consumption of the mineral ensures that related complications within the body are reduced significantly.
+Zinc encourages the production of hormones by the organs that contribute to the development of reproductive organs.

 In conclusion, Zinc is an essential mineral in our bodies.
-People should try to incorporate foods rich in the mineral into their daily diet for healthy living
+People should try to incorporate foods rich in minerals into their daily diet for healthy living.

 References